Home » View by Theme » Art History » Easy Mona Lisa Art Lesson: Having Fun with Patterns

 A fun Mona Lisa Art lesson, made with the help of a step by step tutorial

 A great way to study the power of lines, the beauty of contrast, and the enduring mystery of Mona Lisa, is to make a line art lesson in her honor.
 Just start with a template, block out a new “Mona”.
-Then fill it in with lots and lots of lines and patterns
+Then fill it in with lots and lots of lines and patterns.

 Cutting and glueing a picture could work for this, but the blend of a color photo and marker lines looks even more interesting if they are on the same sheet of paper.
 For best results, try to use a heavier marker for the main body shapes, and a very thin one for all the details.
 The two make it the drawing easier to see and more interesting to look at.

-Student Art Inspiration
+Student Art Inspiration – from Spain

 Pin me to your Pinterest Board